Surfers want perfect waves, right here, right now. But, do they pay enough attention to the line-up before paddling out?

 1. Moon and tide.
 Do you know how the moon affects tides, and how tide times affect your surf?

 2. Power and direction of the currents.
 Pay attention to the water movements along the shoreline.
 It will influence you paddling and line-up positioning.

 3. Ocean floor.
-Are wave breaking over a sand bank or reef?
+Are waves breaking over a sand bank or reef?
 Are there rocks nearby?